-- Enter the offense into the student's discipline record - Confer with the student and teacher if requested by the teacher - Contact the student's parent/guardian - Issue an in-school suspension (ISS) in writing - In the case of complicity, both students will be given a zero on the assignment and both will receive an ISS. - Additional disciplinary consequences may occur for students in leadership organizations or positions.
+- Enter the academic dishonesty offense into the student's discipline record - Conference with the student and teacher if requested by the teacher - Communicate with the student's parent/guardian by email or phone - Issue an in-school suspension (ISS) in writing - In the case of complicity, both students will be given a zero on the assignment and both will receive an ISS. - Additional disciplinary consequences may occur for students in leadership organizations and/or leadership positions (see Leadership Organizations).

 If the offense is a repeated academic honesty offense, additional consequences will ensue as determined by the Dean of Students.
-Such consequences could include, but are not limited to, Saturday detention(s), suspension, or dismissal from Incarnate Word Academy.
+Such consequences could include, but are not limited to suspension, administrative discipline review or dismissal from Incarnate Word Academy.
 The Dean of Students will inform the parents of the additional concerns and consequences.